TheOdinProject/curriculum/ruby_programming/advanced_ruby/blocks.md

 # => localJumpError (unexpected return)
 ~~~

-If you try the above in a repl you won't get an error, which is just to do with how they manage the context of code.
+If you try the above in on repl.it you won't get an error, which is just to do with how they manage the context of code.
 If you try it in irb then you'd get the expected error.

 If you return from a proc inside a method, the method is the context in which it was called and therefore it returns from the method before any of the other code below it is executed.